Ietu/W-Obfuscator/README.md

 Obfuscates files using various encoding techniques like lzma, gzip, bz2, binascii, and zlib.
 Encoding method is randomized each time.
 The obfuscation strength can be adjusted using the "-s" or "--strength" flag, with a default value of 100.

-If run with no arguments, opens a file dialog to select file to obfuscate and then type output name to console.
+If run with no arguments, opens a file dialog to select file to obfuscate and then type name of output file to console.

 ## Usage